-It takes a great deal of skilled manpower and resourcefulness to keep a historic antiquated railway in operation.
-Just imagine yourself back in 1904, heading toward South Portage and Lake of Bays.
+It takes great skilled manpower and resourcefulness to operate a historic antiquated railway.
+Imagine yourself in 1904, heading toward South Portage and Lake of Bays.

 You can take a scenic trip that takes about 30 minutes along the Muskoka River onto Fairy Lake Station to see the technical aspects of the railway.
 There is an oral presentation inside the train.

 The Lions Lookout Trail can be accessed at the Forbes Hill Dr and Camp Kitchen Road intersection behind the Active Living Centre at the Canada Summit Centre.
 The trail follows Camp Kitchen Road along the Muskoka River to Fairy Lake.
 It then crosses the Portage Flyer railway tracks and heads up a steep slope to the top of the sports track.

 The trail continues around the track, and along the roadway to Forbes Hill Dr. The view from the top of the track across Fairy Lake is magnificent, and the trail is 1.5km long and has steep inclines.
 So be sure to tackle this before you arrive, and strap on some good hiking shoes.

 Canvas Brewing Co. was born from a love for the local landscape and a passion for fresh, well-made craft beer.
 Their debut brew is a German-inspired lager ale with the flavour of an ale and the crisp finish of a lager.
 With a sweet, malty aroma and flavour, Canvas Kolsch finishes dry and refreshingly with a hint of German hops.